eclair fillings featured image

 Want a version that’s even tastier and naturally more stable?
 Substitute some of the heavy cream with mascarpone cheese.
 This variation stays fresh for 3 to 4 days without additional stabilizers.

-If you have mascarpone on hand (or can grab some from the store), you’ll love this mascarpone whipped cream recipe.
+If you have mascarpone on hand (or can quickly grab some from the store), you’ll love this one.

 Oreo Whipped Cream